 As I hope to have illustrated, I think that digital technologies can provide ways of enriching or impoverishing audio and video communications to create a wider range of services corresponding to more degrees of engagement.
 I believe that a key aspect of future Media Space research will be to find ways to ease transitions both ways between low levels of engagement (i.e. awareness services) and higher ones (e.g. synchronous chat, telephony, videoconferencing).
-I am in fact already investigating these aspects [6].
+The general idea is to move towards the notion of multiscale communication, a concept I am currently investigating (Gueddana and Roussel, 2006; Roussel and Gueddana, 2007).

 I would love to see more work done on the adaptation of Media Space concepts to domestic environments.
 One aspect that seems particularly interesting to me is the use of Media Space technologies for in-house communication.
 Asynchronous communication, for example.
-Domestic environments also pose the problem of shared always-on communication resources, a problem that already existed (but wasn't really solved) in office settings.
+Domestic environments also pose the problem of shared always-on communication resources, a problem that already existed but wasn't really solved in office settings.

 Finally, Media Spaces in mobile contexts also seems an interesting topic.
-One of the reasons why I don't run video-Server on my laptop anymore is that I skip from one network to another with long periods of unreachability.
+One of the reasons why I don't run videoServer on my laptop anymore is that I skip from one network to another with long periods of unreachability.
 Again, simple, unobtrusive asynchronous communication services (other than text-based) would be greatly appreciated...